swap612/DetectiveApp/README.md

 iii.
 After installing i & ii check the installation with npm --version and node --version.
 If installed correctly, install Ionic CLI and Cordova using the command  <b>npm install -g ionic cordova</b>

-now you are ready to do the app development.
+Now you are ready to do the app development.